ZieMcd/HashiCorpVaultAsConfiguration/README.md

 # HashiCorpAsConfiguration
 HashiCorpAsConfiguration is a Custom [configuration provider](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration#configuration-providers) for asp.net projects.
-It adds your hashcorp vault secrets to dotnet's [Configuration](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) and can be used in your projects.It is build with vault sharp.
+It adds your hashcorp vault secrets to dotnet's [Configuration](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration) and can be used in your projects .
+It is build with vault sharp.

 ## Intallation
 PMC: